ImieboGodson/DevChallenges-interior-consultant/README.md

 ## Overview

- I really explored with this one, tried different ways to achieve the required layout, learnt a lot in the process and i also got stuck trying to experiment with how I would arrive at the outcome.
+ I really explored with this one, tried different ways to achieve the required layout, learnt a lot in the process and I also got stuck trying to experiment with how I would arrive at the outcome.
 I used CSS Grid in structuring my hero section(hero-image and hero-texts) making it as responsive as possible without so much altering with media queries.

+ I also decided to account for other screen sizes apart from the required mobile phone and laptop views.

 You can checkout the [demo](https://this-interior.netlify.app/).